wazedxwxx/IBTFO/docs/geometry/EB.rst

    Embedded boundary representation of geometry

-The geometry components in AMReX are used in PeleC to implement a time-explicit integrator based on the method-of-lines.
-For the advection and diffusion components of the PeleC time integrator, the time rate of change of the conserved fields, S, in cell :math:`l` can be written as
+The geometry components in AMReX are used in IBTFO to implement a time-explicit integrator based on the method-of-lines.
+For the advection and diffusion components of the IBTFO time integrator, the time rate of change of the conserved fields, S, in cell :math:`l` can be written as

 .. math::
   \frac{dS_l}{dt} = \nabla \cdot F